syncfusion-content/javascript-docs/js/Grid/Columns.md

 On columns where "width is defined", double click on the particular column header's resizer symbol to resize the column to show the whole text.
 For example, refer to the "ShipCity" column in the below code snippet and output screen shot.

+By default the resize mode is normal, you can change the resize mode by using property [`resizeSettings.resizeMode `](https://help.syncfusion.com/api/js/ejgrid#members:resizesettings-resizemode "resizeSettings.resizeMode").

 The following code example describes the above behavior.

 {% highlight html %}